jellyfishsolutions/lynx-admin-ui/README.md

 This parameter defines the following optional properties:

--   `editorClasses`: indicates custom CSS classes to the widget when displayed in the editor section (default to `col-12`).
+-   `editorClasses`: indicates custom CSS classes to the widget when displayed in the editor section.
 -   `innerEditorClasses` indicates custom CSS classes, internally used by the widget (for example, for the `input` tag).
 This can be used diffenently by different types.
 -   `filterClasses`: indicates custom CSS classes to the widget when displayed in the filtering section (default to `col-12`).
 -   `listTemplate`: indicates a custom template to be used in the list view.
 The template can access the `value` variable, containing the current value of the field.